South Korea at the FIFA World Cup: 2002 (South Korea and Japan)

 South Korea was one of the host nations of the 2002 FIFA World Cup, along with Japan.
 Led by Dutch manager Guus Hiddink and his countryman Pim Verbeek, South Korean team won their first group match against Poland, achieving their first-ever World Cup victory.
 Afterwards, they drew 1–1 with the United States in the following match and furthermore, they defeated Portugal 1–0 in the last group match, qualifying for the knockout stage as the group winners.

 In the round of 16, South Korea defeated Italy 2–1 after extra time, although there were controversial refereeing decisions including Francesco Totti's second yellow card and an offside decision against Damiano Tommasi.
 South Korea also defeated Spain on penalties in the quarter-finals, surpassing North Korea's result in 1966.
 However, their run was halted by losing 1–0 to Germany in the semi-finals.
-They finished fourth in the tournament after losing 3–2 to Turkey in the third place match.
+They finished fourth in the tournament after losing 3–2 to Turkey in the match for third place.
 Team captain Hong Myung-bo won the Bronze Ball award.